 What Are the Seven Liberal Arts?

-The seven liberal arts are made up of grammar, logic, rhetoric, geometry, arithmetic, music, and astronomy.
+The seven liberal arts comprise grammar, logic, rhetoric, geometry, arithmetic, music, and astronomy.

 The Trivium